40 Spots to Find Dazzling Fall Colors with Expert Tips, Local Destinations, and a Leaf Hunt Printable

 Cook County, IL 60007

-With more than 3,500 acres, this preserve located in between Schaumburg and Elk Grove Village includes upland forest, meadow, water, and even an elk pasture.
+With more than 3,500 acres, this massive preserve is located in between Schaumburg and Elk Grove Village includes upland forest, meadow, water, and even an elk pasture.
 That diversity makes for gorgeous variety of color in the fall.

 There are about 13 miles of paved trails to hike.
 The main loop, which rounds around Busse Reservoir, is about 7 miles long, but you can find shorter paths on the map.